-I thought as I determinedly punched in my credit card numbers.
+I thought as I slammed in my credit card numbers.

-My story began like so many romance movies do; Small-town girl meets big-city boy.
-They fall in love.
-They have a whirlwind romance.
+My story began as all romance movies did; small-town girl meets big-city boy.
+Fall in love.
+Whirlwind romance.

-I didn't believe that God would actually send this small-town dreamer to New York City.
+I didn't believe that God would actually send my small-town butt to New York City.
 That is, until I met my husband on my first New Year's Eve outing in five years as a young, single mother… tall, dark and handsome he was from none other than the illustrious New York City.

 It had to be fate.